 - Get planning for spring.
 Think about what crops you may want to grow and harvest, along with flowers you would like to pick!

 - Apply Tui Organic Seaweed Plant Tonic to all areas of your garden once a month.
-Seasol is a liquid seaweed extract that contains high levels of naturally occurring growth stimulants and other essential compounds which promote strong root growth, reduce transplant shock, help plants cope with temperature extremes like frost, and strengthen cell walls to give plants better resistance to pests and diseases.
+This liquid seaweed contains high levels of naturally occurring growth stimulants and other essential compounds which promote strong root growth, reduce transplant shock, help plants cope with temperature extremes like frost, and strengthen cell walls to give plants better resistance to pests and diseases.

 In the vegetable garden